brito-rafa/linux-forensics-analysis/README.md

 requirements
 ============

-The following perl modules must be installed on any box that have access to the VSH logs :
+The following perl modules must be installed on any box :
 - perl-GD
 - perl-GD-Graph
+- perl-XML-Simple

 One can install those modules in Citi network following these steps to enable the non-certified repos: https://collaborate.citi.net/groups/sfs-reporting-30/blog/2014/03/13/not-certified-yum-repository-on-citi-cloud-servers

 And running
-yum --enablerepo=NOT-CERTIFIED install perl-GD perl-GD-Graph
+yum --enablerepo=NOT-CERTIFIED install perl-GD perl-GD-Graph perl-XML-Simple

 runtime
 =======